 Agency Unlimited Account

-The intermediate Agency Unlimited Account includes the tools found in the basic plan plus unlimited sub-accounts and a branded desktop app.
+The intermediate Agency Unlimited Account costs $297/month and includes all the tools found in the basic plan, plus unlimited sub-accounts and a branded desktop app.
 Let’s elaborate on this a bit.

 In contrast to the Agency Starter Account, the Agency Unlimited Account is more suited for a team.